4.8.3. Input Files

 2 NMembers - Number of frame members

-The second table in this section of the input file (not to be used in this release) will have NXPropSets rows (assumed to be zero for this release), and have additional entries when compared to the previous table, including: cross-sectional area (XsecA), cross-sectional shear area along the local principal axes x and y (XsecAsx, XsecAsy), cross-sectional area second moment of inertia about x and y (XsecJxx, XsecJyy), and cross-sectional area polar moment of inertia (XsecJ0).
-The member cosine matrix section (see Section ) will help determine the correct orientation of the members within the assembly.
+The third table in this section of the input file have NXPropSets rows and have additional entries when compared to the two previous tables, including: cross-sectional area (XsecA), cross-sectional shear area along the local principal axes x and y (XsecAsx, XsecAsy), cross-sectional area second moment of inertia about x and y (XsecJxx, XsecJyy), cross-sectional polar area moment of inertia (XsecJ0), and the cross-sectional torsion constant (XsecJt).
+The cross-section properties defined in this section can be used with the arbitrary beam type with MType=4 in the MEMBERS table.
+The cross section can be reoriented through the MSpin input in the MEMBERS section, similar to rectangular members.

 An example of cable properties table is given below: